connorabbas/laravel-primevue-starter-kit/README.md

 # Laravel, Inertia, & PrimeVue Starter Kit

-This branch is tailored towards applications that rely on Server-Side Rendering (SSR), this means the PrimeVue [styled mode](https://primevue.org/theming/styled/) implementation (used in the other branches of this project) is not a suitable solution for the component styling.
+This branch is tailored towards content-driven applications that rely on Server-Side Rendering (SSR).

 Run the site with SSR: